Italian wines at M&S

 0 comments

-Recently during one of our wine tasting, one of attendees who come regularly, came to the tasting with a few bottles of wines in a Mark & Spencer shopping bag.
-At the end of the tasting, when everyone had left, with his wife sitting next to him, he asked if I had a few more minutes because he wanted to talk to me.
-I said that I could stay as long as he needed and he took the bottles off the bag and showed me the back label.
-He asked me to read the back label and with great surprise I noticed that in the M&S house rose', the back label was saying that the majority of grapes used in making the wine were coming from Abruzzo, a region in the north/west of Italy.
+During a recent wine tasting, a regular attendee arrived carrying a few bottles in a Marks & Spencer shopping bag.
+At the end of the tasting, after everyone had left, he asked if I could spare a few minutes.
+With his wife sitting beside him, he took the bottles out of the bag and showed me the back label of the M&S house rosé.
+To my surprise, the label stated that the majority of grapes used in the wine came from Abruzzo, a region in the north-west of Italy.

 Add a comment